 Expert analysis of inconsistencies

-False accusers may face charges of perjury, filing a false police report, or defamation, depending on jurisdiction.
+False accusers may face legal consequences such as charges of perjury, filing a false police report, or defamation, depending on the jurisdiction.